vinejars/vinejars/README.md

 ### I'm Em!
 30 | NYC | they/them <br/><br/>

-<p> I started coding in November of 2020, and am now a Teaching Fellow at the Grace Hopper Program of Fullstack Academy</p>
+ *I started coding in November of 2020, and am now a Teaching Fellow at the Grace Hopper Program of Fullstack Academy*

 <h2> These are some projects I'm proud of! </h2>